SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/03-Modules.md

 // Saves the mocha module as a developer dependency, as it is not needed by the users
 ```

-After installation, use a third-party module like so:
+After installation, use a third-party module as shown below:

 ```js
 const express = require("express");